NPTP/UnityInputSystemWrapper/README.md

 - [✔] Clear static members of the Input static class when domain reload is disabled in editor.
 - [✔] Combine Actions and MapCache classes into one.
 - [✔] Support wrapped input action properties and methods like polling input action state directly.
-- [ ] Generate input data in project local Resources folder, not inside the package folder.
-Generate the binding data assets, but don't let us change them in runtime input data.
-But let us choose the input asset.
 - [ ] Controls be rebound, with a simple button press to rebind.
 - [ ] Device->Binding combos are written to/read from disk.
 Rebind(InputAction Name, Binding).
 - [ ] General cleanup to make as many methods internal as possible